SamyTahar/Computer-Pointer-Controller/README.md

 Models are already on the repos however you can download them again via the intel model zoo in case of a new version of openvino.

+Put them in the bin/models/ folder and you are good to go if you want to change your model path please refer to the help.

 ```bash
 python $OPENVINO_ZOO_TOOL/downloader/downloader.py --name face-detection-adas-binary-0001